Jim Hundertmark, Principal, Grades 9-10

 B.S.
 Music, Choir Conducting and Piano Performance

 Mrs. Rybachok has over 18 years of experience teaching music throughout Russia and the United States.
 She has proven expertise in establishing and directing vocal and bell choirs and extensive experience teaching organ and piano from beginner to diploma levels.
 Her depth of knowledge and creativity empowers her students to develop an interest in and appreciation of music through music theory, history and practical skills and techniques.

 “Music is a wonderful gift from God,” says Mrs. Rybachok.
 “It is a privilege to lead children through the beautiful, amazing world of music that talks about God’s love.”

 B.S.
 Elementary Education, Minor in Physical Education

-Mrs. Pittman has eight years of experience serving as a substitute teacher and several additional years of experience serving as an art therapist for students in grades K-6.
+Mrs. Pittman has 10 years of experience serving as a substitute teacher and several additional years of experience serving as an art therapist for students in grades K-6.
 She is passionate about sports and teaching students how to care for their bodies through physical education and positive choices.

-Cynthia Brooks, Kindergarten Aide
+Cindy Rios-Mata, Kindergarten Aide

 Cheryl Johnson, Bible Labs Coordinator